mtdoyle/ATTGigapowerFinder/README.md

-# ATT Gigapower Speed Finder using PhantomJS headless browser
+# ATT Gigapower Speed Finder

 Instructions on how to set an environment up to run this program: